vuejs/docs/src/style-guide/rules-essential.md

 # Priority A Rules: Essential {#priority-a-rules-essential}

+These rules define the most important boundaries in Vue components: what a component exposes, how data flows through it, how its styles are contained, and how derived state is kept separate from side effects.
+Follow them by default to keep components easier to understand, maintain, and evolve.

 ## Use detailed prop definitions {#use-detailed-prop-definitions}

 Treat props as part of a component's public contract, and define them as explicitly as practical.